leolpaz/FastPay/README.md

 - Make sure you have Ruby and Postgresql installed and set up
 - Clone the repository with git clone https://github.com/leolpaz/FastPay.git
+- Open it in the IDE of your choice and open a terminal pointing to the app folder

 ### Install